casserni/url-shortener-react-challenge/README.md

 To correctly get everything working, first you will need an API_KEY supplied through env variables.
 Create a `.env` file and add your API_KEY.
 See `.env.sample` for an example.
 Then simply run `yarn` to install any dependencies and `yarn dev` to serve up the project.

+### Deployment

+The project is deployed using netlify's automatic build process and uses my API_KEY.
+If you want to see a live version head over to [https://confident-archimedes-79a8c6.netlify.app/](https://confident-archimedes-79a8c6.netlify.app/)

 ## Commands

 ### Install